San Francisco Community Property Division Lawyer

-Dividing property and debt is one of the biggest things that you’ll do in a California divorce.
-This can either be done by coming to an agreement with your spouse or by going to a mediator — or some combination of both.
+Dividing property and debt is one of the biggest issues in every divorce.
+This can either be done coming to an agreement with your spouse or by going to a mediator.
 As you do this, one way to make things fair and equal is to focus on balancing out the debt that you have with the assets that you own.
 In many ways, the debt is just as important as the wealth.

 Types of Community Property

 Our expertise in dividing marital estates provides our clients with the diligence and foresight necessary to aggressively and thoroughly discover your community estate while protecting separate property interests.
 It is very important to have the adequate assistance of counsel in dividing your marital estate.
 This is particularly true for clients with significant individual and marital investments and debt, including: